Pharmacotherapeutic group: Drugs used in diabetes, insulin and analogue for injection, fast-acting human insulin analogue. ATC code:

 The primary activity of insulin lispro is the regulation of glucose metabolism.

 In addition, insulins have several anabolic and anti-catabolic actions on a variety of different tissues.
 Within muscle tissue this includes increasing glycogen, fatty acid, glycerol and protein synthesis and amino acid uptake, while decreasing glycogenolysis, gluconeogenesis, ketogenesis, lipolysis, protein catabolism and amino acid output.

-Insulin lispro has a rapid onset of action (approximately 15 minutes), thus allowing it to be given closer to a meal (within zero to 15 minutes of the meal) when compared to regular insulin (30 to 45 minutes before).
-Insulin lispro takes effect rapidly and has a shorter duration of activity (2 to 5 hours) when compared to regular insulin.
+Insulin lispro has a rapid onset of action (approximately 15 minutes), thus allowing it to be given closer to a meal (within zero to 15 minutes of the meal) when compared to soluble insulin (30 to 45 minutes before).
+Insulin lispro takes effect rapidly and has a shorter duration of activity (2 to 5 hours) when compared to soluble insulin.

 Clinical trials in patients with type 1 and type 2 diabetes have demonstrated reduced postprandial hyperglycemia with insulin lispro compared to soluble human insulin.

 As with all insulin preparations, the time course of insulin lispro action may vary in different individuals or at different times in the same individual and is dependent on dose, site of injection, blood supply, temperature and physical activity.